-The Condition of Education is available in three forms: a print volume for 2014; on the National Center for Education Statistics (NCES) website as a full pdf, as individual pdfs, and in html; and on our mobile website.
+The Condition of Education is available in three forms: a print volume for 2015; on the National Center for Education Statistics (NCES) website as a full pdf, as individual pdfs, and in html; and on the NCES mobile website.
 All reference tables are hyperlinked within the pdf and html versions, as are the sources for each of the graphics.
 The reference tables can be found in other NCES publications—primarily the Digest of Education Statistics.
 A pdf that contains all of the reference tables used in The Condition of Education 2014 is available on the NCES website.

 Data Sources and Estimates

 The data in these indicators were obtained from many different sources—including students and teachers, state education agencies, local elementary and secondary schools, and colleges and universities—using surveys and compilations of administrative records.
 Users should be cautious when comparing data from different sources.
 Differences in aspects such as procedures, timing, question phrasing, and interviewer training can affect the comparability of results across data sources.